kellyjwallace/kellyjwallace.github.io/outreach.md

 <img src="/images/diversity1.jpg" height="400"> <br><br>
 <a href="https://onlinelibrary.wiley.com/doi/full/10.1002/ece3.6817"><i><b>A systems change framework for evaluating academic equity and inclusion in an Ecology and Evolution Graduate Program</b></i></a><br>
 Gathering and evaluating data on representation in academia is the first step to identifying areas to target inclusive programming efforts.
 In our publication in <i> Ecology and Evolution </i> Julia York and I analyzed information about the Department of Integrative Biology at the University of Texas at Austin and its PhD program in Ecology, Evolution, and Beehavior.
-In the manuscript we discuss how graduate programs can evaluate their inclusive programming efforts in order to make the most efficient and positive impact. <br>
+In the manuscript we discuss how graduate programs can evaluate their inclusive programming efforts in order to make the most efficient and positive impact. <br><br>

  <i>For additional information, please refer to my CV</i>